MorozovaAN/cards-for-learn/README.md

 ## What was implemented on the project:
 - registration
 - login, logout
+- password recovery
 - profile page, where you can load your user avatar and update your user name
-- The packs page and the cards page for each pack with all the information on the packs and cards
+- packs page and cards page for each pack with all the information on the packs and cards
 - filters:
   + search by packs/cards name
   + sorting into my and other people's packs (by number of cards in packs, alphabetically, by date of creation))